sayed71/profile/README.md

 </a>
 </p>

+## Career Summary:
+I am a highly motivated software engineer interested in back-end and front-end, passionate about learning and developing large-scale projects using modern technologies.

-## About:
+## Education:
-- Name: Kazi Sayed Hossain
 - M.Sc in CSE Jagannath University (JnU).
 - B.Sc in CSE at University of Information Technology & Sciences (UITS).
-- Email: sayedmasud69@gmail.com
-- Linkedin: linkedin.com/in/sayedmasud

-I am a highly motivated software engineer interested in back-end and front-end, passionate about learning and developing large-scale projects using modern technologies.
+- Diploma in Computer Technology at Feni Polytechnic Institute.

 ## Github Stats: